bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Breezy and Partly Cloudy
+- Breezy and Mostly Clear
 - 91% humidity
-- 16 mph wind
+- 15 mph wind
-- 39% cloud cover
+- 19% cloud cover
 - 29 AQI 🟩
-- 0.52 inches of rain expected in the next 48 hours
+- 0.75 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>